 – SVG (short for Scalable Vector Graphics)

 To export, click Diagram and then Export to Image.
 You will see several options to choose from.
 Just like when you save your .knt2 files, Stitchmastery gives you the option as to where to save your image files and this will default to the same folder you have saved your chart files.
 You can change this to a different folder if that would be convenient for you.
+Again, this should not be the folder containing your Stitchmastery programme/software.

 This video demonstrates how to select your chart, your key, or both and how to save them: